 The cash portion of our credit business is impacted by the level of global corporate bond issuance, while both the cash and credit derivatives side of this business are impacted by sovereign and corporate issuance.
 Global credit derivative market turnover has declined due to uncertainty surrounding recently enacted rules for the clearing of credit derivatives in the U.S. along with non-uniform regulation across different geographies.
 In addition, corporate and asset-backed bond trading has continued to decline for many of our large bank customers as they reduce their inventory of bonds in order to comply with Basel III and other international financial regulations.
-During the quarter, primary dealer average daily volumes for corporate and mortgaged-backed bonds ("MBS")-a reflection of the cash market-exhibited mixed trends, with corporate bond and non-agency MBS bond volumes down by 5% and 6%, respectively, while Federal Agency bonds were up by 48% from the prior year, all according to the Federal Reserve.
-Total dealer gross notional credit derivatives outstanding as reported by SIFMA-a reflection of the inter-dealer derivatives market-was down by 46% from the prior period.
-Our fully electronic credit revenues were up approximately 67%, driven largely by double-digit organic growth, while overall credit revenues increased by 3% to \$67.2 million, primarily driven by the acquisition of GFI.
+During the quarter, primary dealer average daily volumes for corporate bonds were down by 11% according to Bloomberg.
+As of June 19, 2015, total dealer gross notional credit derivatives outstanding as reported by SIFMA-a reflection of the inter-dealer derivatives market-was down by 28% from a year earlier.
+In comparison, our fully electronic credit revenues were up over 138%, driven largely by double-digit organic growth and the addition of GFI, while overall credit revenues increased by approximately 26% to \$74.2 million.